blandonkd/blandonkd.github.io/index.md

 ### My Weather Station Project

-This project is written in Python, stores information by use of a JSON-based database, and outputs a visual representation to a web browser by way of an HTML script.
-The project is not overly complicated, but it doesn't have to be since complication does not correlate to understanding.
+This project is a very functional device that records the ambient temperature and humidity and, utilizing an LED light array, qualitatively indicates various conditions.
+Additionally, the device also collects this temperature and humidty data and is displayed in a web browser for quantitative data analysis.
+The project is written in Python for the main source file, stores information by use of a JSON-based database in a separate file for data collection, and outputs a visual representation to a web browser by way of an HTML script.
+The project is not overly complicated, but its functionality is really what I was aiming for.
 For a full code review of this project, please head on over to my YouTube page where I break down this project and its functionality and some explanation of improvements I made on the road to get to this final, polished version.

 https://www.youtube.com/watch?v=3PjhI__jI1g&feature=youtu.be&ab_channel=KeiferBlandon

 #### The Source File
 I have below the Python source code for the weather station that I built using a Raspberry Pi 3, a GrovePi hat, along with various sensors, and all written in Python.
+The overall functionality of the program is that it utilizes one main loop with various nest loops that add additional functionality by way of interrupts or time delays.
+The device is designed only to collect data during light hours, so an interrupt was written in to effectively keep the device sleeping until the light sensor indicates daylight.

 ```python
 # Author:           Keifer Blandon